Renovation Q & A

 Where will the library move during the renovation?
 The City of Gainesville has offered the library access to the Turner, Wood and Smith Insurance building located at 100 Brenau Avenue, Gainesville for $1 per month.
 This is located directly next to the existing library, which we hope will make the transition easier for staff and patrons.

 When will the library relocate?
-We don’t know an exact date yet but expect the move to take place early in 2019.
+We don’t know an exact date yet but expect the move to take place in mid-March, 2019.

 How long will the project take?
 We estimate 12-18 months.